-Alan: There’s a lot of distraction especially when your new to e-commerce in general.
-You’re definitely going to come across challenges because obviously you don’t know how to move forward in certain situations when obstacles arise.
-People who switch from shopify to commerce HQ have said it was just a lot of moving parts with Shopify.
-You had to get your apps from other places and there’s multiple creators of apps that do similar things and you’ve got to decipher which app is the best.
+Alan: There’s a lot of distraction especially when you are new to e-commerce in general.
+You’re definitely going to come across challenges because obviously, you don’t know how to move forward in certain situations when obstacles arise.
+People who switch from Shopify to commerce HQ have said it was just a lot of moving parts with Shopify.
+You had to get your apps from other places and there are multiple creators of apps that do similar things and you’ve got to decipher which app is the best.
 You might have an abandoned cart email sequence and you’ve got to try which app’s the best one to go through and then you’ve got the other apps and then you have to pay for them and like you said you have to reach out to different customer services as well.

 That’s the good thing with commerce HQ.
 You don’t have to do that.
 It’s all under one roof and built in so it’s nice and easy. so anyway, you’ve moved from Shopify then you went to commerce HQ lets just get into a bit more about that experience before we move into the other stuff.